-Please NOTE: HRM elective courses that were used as electives for the Business Administration certificate or diploma cannot be used as electives for the Human Resources Management certificate.
+Please NOTE: HRM elective courses that were used as electives for a Business Administration certificate or diploma cannot be used as electives for the Human Resources Management certificate.

-Please see page 134 to 214 for an alphabetical list of all course descriptions.
+Please see page 141 to 210 for an alphabetical list of all course descriptions.

-Please refer to page 24 for a detailed list of all tuition and fees for this program
+Please refer to pages 20 to 29 for a detailed list of all tuition and fees for this program.